dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/index.md

 ### Run AI Experiments

 Use the DXC AI Starter to build and test algorithms.
-This code executes an experiment by running run_experiment() on an experiment design.
+This code executes an experiment by running run_experiment() on experiment design.

 ```python
 experiment_design = {